TrevorDArcyEvans/BlazorId_App/README.md

 public class IdentityController : ControllerBase
 {
     [HttpGet]
-    // Use samed shared authorization policy to protect the api GET method that is used to protect the application feature
+    // Use authorization to protect the api GET method that is used to protect the application feature [Authorize]
-    // This checks for the user claim type appRole_Claim with value "identity".
-    [Authorize(Policy = Policies.CanViewIdentity)]
     public IActionResult Get()
     {
         // return the claim set of the current API user as Json